Melbourne Travel Guide

 Beyond Melbourne

-Melbourne is the gateway to national parks like Dandenong Ranges National Park and Grampians National Park.
+Melbourne is the gateway to national parks such as Dandenong Ranges National Park and Grampians National Park.
 The city is also the starting point for the spectacular Great Ocean Road, one of the most scenic drives in Australia.
 The wine regions of Victoria are just beyond Melbourne, and the historic gold rush town of Ballarat is nearby.

 Getting there